flatrick/XWiki-setup/RHEL/readme.md

 #### XWiki installation-process

+1. Start Tomcat so it starts up the XWiki application `service tomcat start`
 1. Begin by opening [http://SERVER](http://SERVER) (if nginx isn't working, you should be able to reach it by using [http://SERVER:8080/xwiki/](http://SERVER:8080/xwiki/) instead)
 1. Create your XWiki user
 1. Select XWiki Standard Flavor for installation and install it